benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 Your mileage may vary but you can increase your chances by clearly stating the value proposition of doing so and not going into the internals of the implementation.
 {{< /notice >}}

-### Automatically adding endpoints
+### Automatically Adding endpoints

-Since all of our HTML is going to flow through endpoints, that can be easy to forget to add every endpoint every time.
+Since all of our HTML is going to flow through endpoints we are going to have a lot of endpoints and that can be easy to forget to add every endpoint every time.
 When considering things like authorization groups and all the other middleware or filters you might need, its easier to colocate the razor and the endpoints themselves.
 We can create an interface and do some assembly scanning in order to automatically register everything.

 ```csharp
 // Features/Shared/RouteExtensions.cs